elastic/synthetics/CONTRIBUTING.md

 If you have access to publish the package to NPM, the process is as follows:

-1. Be sure you have checked out the `master` branch and have pulled the latest changes
+1. Be sure you have checked out the `main` branch and have pulled the latest changes
 1. Run the tests to make sure everything is green
 1. Bump the beta version by running `npm version prerelease --preid=beta`
-1. Push commits and tags upstream with `git push upstream master && git push upstream --tags`
+1. Push commits and tags upstream with `git push upstream main && git push upstream --tags`
 1. Publish to NPM using with `npm publish --tag beta`
 1. Mark the last published beta tags as latest using `npm dist-tag add @elastic/synthetics@<$VERSION> latest`

 #### CI based

-The release process is also automated in the way any specific commit from the master branch can be potentially released, for such it's required the below steps:
+The release process is also automated in the way any specific commit from the main branch can be potentially released, for such it's required the below steps:

 1. Login to apm-ci.elastic.co
-1. Go to the [master](https://apm-ci.elastic.co/job/apm-agent-rum/job/elastic-synthetics/job/master/) pipeline.
+1. Go to the [main](https://apm-ci.elastic.co/job/apm-agent-rum/job/elastic-synthetics/job/main/) pipeline.
 1. Click on `Build with parameters` with the below checkbox:

 - `release` to be selected.